xapian/xapian/xapian-applications/omega/docs/overview.rst

 Note that the site specified when you index is used to build the complete URL that the results page links to.
-Thus while sites will typically want to be relative to the hostname part of the URL (eg '/site' rather than '\http://example.com/site'), you can use them to have a single search across several different hostnames.
+Thus while sites will typically want to be relative to the hostname part of the URL (e.g.
+'/site' rather than '\http://example.com/site'), you can use them to have a single search across several different hostnames.
 This will still work if you actually store each distinct hostname in a different